 A French painter who turned hunting scenes and animal portraits into dynamic, textured dramas for the aristocracy and the king.

-Jean-Baptiste Oudry mastered the art of making fur, feather, and the thrill of the hunt feel astonishingly alive on canvas.
-Trained as a portraitist, he found his true calling in still lifes and, most famously, in scenes of game and the animals of the royal menagerie.
-His work transcended mere documentation; he presented dead hares, pheasants, and boars with a palpable sense of weight and texture, arranged against lush, dark backgrounds that made their forms pop.
-This talent caught the eye of Louis XV, who appointed him as a painter to the royal hunt and later as the director of the Beauvais tapestry works.
-In this role, Oudry's designs were woven into monumental wall coverings, bringing his vibrant, naturalistic vision into the palaces of Europe.
-His series of paintings based on Aesop's Fables showcased a more playful side, imbuing animals with human-like drama.
-Oudry's legacy is that of a consummate craftsman who elevated game painting to a prestigious genre, capturing the spectacle of nature both wild and curated for the French court.
+Jean-Baptiste Oudry directed the Beauvais tapestry works for Louis XV, weaving his naturalistic visions into monumental wall coverings for Europe's palaces.
+Trained as a portraitist, he found his true calling in still lifes and scenes of game and royal menagerie animals.
+He presented dead hares, pheasants, and boars with palpable weight and texture, arranged against lush, dark backgrounds.
+This talent caught the king's eye, earning him the role of painter to the royal hunt.
+His series based on Aesop's Fables showcased a playful side, imbuing animals with human-like drama.
+Oudry elevated game painting to a prestigious genre, capturing the spectacle of nature both wild and curated for the French court.

 The biggest hits of 1686